 ONE TWO THREE FOUR First, join your local PTA!
-All executive board members must be PTA members.
-Next, register with Texas PTA at txpta.org/register-as-a-boa rd-member.
-Your local PTA secretary asks all executive board members to sign a Confidentiality, Ethics, and Conflict of Interest Agreement.
-Your local PTA president asks all executive board members to create a Plan of Work which begins the annual budget process.
+All board members must be PTA members.
+Next, register with Texas PTA at txpta.org/submitting-board -member-information .
+Your local PTA secretary will ask all board members to sign a Confidentiality, Ethics and Conflict of Interest Agreement.
+Your local PTA president will ask all board members to create a Plan of Work which begins the annual budget process.